CONNECT WITH me ON INSTAGRAM

 The ‘other’ category of travel insurance is the type of insurance that covers stuff.
 Other travel insurance covers the things you take with you and the bookings you make.

-Because of the type of person and traveller I am, I rarely pay for travel insurance in the ‘other’ category.
-I rarely book my travel plans far ahead and I take precautions to ensure I reduce the risks of losing my stuff.
+Because of the type of person and traveler I am, I rarely pay for travel insurance in the ‘other’ category.
+I rarely book my travel plans far ahead and I take precautions to ensure that I reduce the risks of losing my stuff.

 Travel Medical Insurance And The Limits of Free Credit Card Insurance

-If I’m hurt or otherwise need urgent medical care, I don’t want to be in a position that requires me to spend days talking to insurance agents.
-If I need medical care I want to be able to access it where and when I need it.
+If I’m hurt, or if I otherwise need urgent medical care, I don’t want to be in a position that requires me to spend days talking to insurance agents.
+If I need medical care, I want to be able to access it where and when I need it.

 Medical Insurance For Travel To Argentina

-Yet these private health care providers require you to have insurance.
+Yet, these private health care providers, require you to have insurance.
 Not because they won’t treat you without insurance.
 Because they will treat you even if you don’t have insurance.
-Rather these private healthcare providers require insurance because they are expensive.
+Rather, these private healthcare providers require insurance because they are very expensive.

 Everyone’s mileage will vary.
 But because of my age, status and the particular travel medical insurance plan I chose from visitorscoverage.com, for most treatments I have no out of pocket expenses with these private medical providers in Argentina.

 I’ve also been stabbed twice in Bogotá.
-And I can tell you that the medical coverage I always get from Visitors Coverage has been invaluable.
+And I can tell you that the travel insurance I always get from Visitors Coverage has been invaluable.
 For a few dollars I’ve saved thousand!

 Visitors Coverage traveler’s medical insurance for Argentina is available at www.visitorscoverage.com